reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
-We believe in growth, but not just for the sake of it.
+We believe in growth, <em>but not just for the sake of it</em>.
 For us, growth matters because it leads to deeper, more meaningful engagement, higher-quality article curation, and more thoughtful, enriching commenting experiences.
 </p>

 <p>